v-poghosyan/v-poghosyan.github.io/README.md

 ## About

 These are just my notes on the internet.
-I started them in late 2021 from some ccourse notes I took in Jupyter Notebooks.
-Later I used various static page generators (such as fast.io and, most recently, [quarto](https://github.com/quarto-dev)) to convert them into notes that look presentable in a browser...
+I started them in late 2021 from some university notes I took in Jupyter Notebooks (and online material I was learning in my free time).
+None of this is intended as original work, although some of it may be (and I will try to clearly communicate that where possible).
+More recently I started using various static page generators (such as fast.io and [quarto](https://github.com/quarto-dev)) to convert these notes into a form that looks presentable in a browser.

 ### Contribution Notes for Self